sshaw/jaxb2ruby/README.md

     > gem install jaxb2ruby

 `jaxb2ruby` must be installed and ran under JRuby.
+The generated classes *do not* depend on JRuby.

 ### Ruby Class Mappings